AlfredConlan/front-end-project/README.md

 This project aims to aggregate **Covid 19** in a useful and meaningful way.
 We will attempt to insure that all sources are legitimate and accurate.

+(I AM ADDING STUFF THAT WILL MAKE A MERGE CONFLICT. )
 ## Tech Used

  - Bootstrap